 Milford is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of people in Milford who are college-educated is somewhat higher than the average US community of 21.84%: 25.10% of adults in Milford have at least a bachelor's degree.
+The overall education level of Milford is somewhat higher than in the average US city of 21.84%: 25.10% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Milford in 2018 was $26,710, which is lower middle income relative to Delaware, and middle income relative to the rest of the US.
 This equates to an annual income of $106,840 for a family of four.
 However, Milford contains both very wealthy and poor people as well.